shaik1002/biggitlabbomb/doc/development/internal_analytics/internal_event_instrumentation/quick_start.md

 #### Additional properties

 Additional properties can be passed when tracking events.
 They can be used to save additional data related to given event.

-Tracking classes have built-in properties with keys `label` (string), `property` (string) and `value`(numeric).
-It's recommended to use these properties first.
+It is possible to send a maximum of three additional properties with keys `label` (string), `property` (string) and `value`(numeric).

 Additional properties are passed by including the `additional_properties` hash in the `#track_event` call: